MegaMek/megamek.github.io/_posts/2023-12-31-New Development Release v0.49.17.md

 + Fix #4935: Torpedoes no longer think they're crossing dry land when in fact they are fired through open water
 + PR #4921: Background colors for the unit tooltip can now be configured in the client settings
 + PR #4954: Add the MM version and date when saving unit files
-+ PR #4955: MechSummaryCache BV calculation: ignore pilot skill
++ PR #4955: MekSummaryCache BV calculation: ignore pilot skill
 + Data #4933: Megamek TacOps ammo BV error (Partial Fix - work still needed on Dead Fire and LK)
 + PR #4956: Use foot/jump type modifier for beast-mounted infantry
 + PR #4963: In the heat report, heat effects are now shown after the affected unit (instead of before)